hazebam/cv/index.md

 ### __Experience__

-- Analysis of bias-corrected WRF data and comparison with AWS and ERA5 reanalysis datasets.
+- Analysis of bias-corrected WRF data and comparison with AWS data.
 -
 - Cleaning streamflow data and comparing this to associated AWS data to assess feasiblity.
 -